neos/rector/README.md

 # Neos.Rector

-This package contains a Rector ruleset which is used for migrating from Neos 8.x to 9.0 (and possibly also further up).
+This package contains a Rector ruleset which is used for migrating from Neos 8.x to 9.0 (and lateron also further up).

-It will eventually replace Core/Code Migrations (./flow flow:core:migrate), but right now it is still in Development.
+It will eventually replace Core/Code Migrations (./flow flow:core:migrate) (which are not used anymore for migrating to Neos 9 and further).

 Right now we focus especially on rules to migrate from the old Content Repository API (< Neos 9.0) to the Event Sourced Content Repository (>= 9.0).

 ## Installation
-As Rector has strict dependency requirements, which might not match your own project, we strongly recommend to install neos/rector in a dedicated directory and not to add it to your project.
+As Rector has strict dependency requirements, which might not match your own project, we strongly recommend to install neos/rector in a dedicated directory and **not to add it to your project**.

 ```bash
 # inside your Distribution folder